 I’ll digress and point out none of this should be tied to employment, and solutions like universal basic income, public health care and quality education would free us as a whole from depending on jobs to dictate our ability to access basic human needs.

+But until those policies exist, our quality of life is largely dictated by the kind of work we choose.
 I don’t want to rely on a single company for my quality of life.
 I don’t want to be afraid my entire wellbeing could be yanked — again — at the drop of a hat.

 Working for myself offers me far more security.